How To Test A Golf Cart Battery Charger

 - Connect your Batter to a Voltmeter – A voltmeter is a tool that checks the charging capacity of a battery charger and ensures that it runs smoothly.
 Make sure that you connect the clamps to the proper pegs on the battery to ensure that you get the best reading and to avoid shorting out your voltmeter.
 If you need a voltmeter, we recommend an Etekcity meter based on cost, ease of use, and great accuracy:

 - ACCURATELY MEASURES: This multimeter can test AC/DC Voltage, DC current (Not for AC current), Resistance, Diode, Continuity and More.
 Sampling Speed: 3 times per second

 - HANDY TROUBLESHOOTER: Data Hold button holds a reading; large backlit LCD with large digits is easily visible in dimly lit areas; Built-in support stand allows for hand free use; Low battery indication and Continuity buzzer

 - SAFETY PROTECTION: The multimeter has overload protection on all ranges and anti-burn with double fuses.
-Protective rubber sleeve around the Multimeter adds extra drop protection
+Protective rubber sleeve around the multimeter adds extra drop protection

 - NOTE: This multimeter cannot be used to test AC current.
 Please make sure the rotary switch is located at the right range during use